OriHoch/kamatera-k8s/README.md

 ## Simple service security using http authentication

-Add http authentication to your elasticsearch by modifiying the location configuration to:
+Add http authentication to your elasticsearch by adding `include /etc/nginx/conf.d/restricted.inc;` to the relevant location configuration

+For example:

 ```
       location /elasticsearch {